 Long Beach has 18 historic districts that each contribute their own unique character to the city.
 Discover more about each district below.

-the city.
+Willmore City/Drake Park was the first historic district declared by the city.
 By 1978, the boundaries were Fourth Street to Twelfth Street

 Nehyam Neighborhood (Formerly The Grant Neighborhood)

 Nineteen residences on the 6000 block of Walnut Avenue are part of an early automobile suburb that became Long Beach’s 18th historic district

 in October 2019.
 Grant is the first historic district in North Long Beach, these houses were the modest residences of middle class citizens and were mostly constructed in the late 1920s and early 1930s, when Spanish Colonial Revival was popular in Southern California.
 The houses have typical details such as terra cotta tile roofs, arched openings, and stucco walls.

 The Carroll Park district was originally part of the Alamitos Township.
 The boundaries are Carroll Park East, Carroll Park West, Carroll Park North, Junipero Avenue, and Third Street.
 Landscaped “islands,” curving streets, several old barns, and Craftsman bungalows can be found as well as one great Mission Revival example.
 The curving streets were designed to keep farm wagons out of the neighborhood on their way to the downtown city market.